Authentication with the Report Server

 Before you specify RSWindowsKerberos, be sure that the browser type you are using actually supports it.
 If you are using Microsoft Edge, or Internet Explorer, Kerberos authentication is only supported through Negotiate.
 Microsoft Edge, or Internet Explorer, will not formulate an authentication request that specifies Kerberos directly.

 |RSWindowsBasic||Basic||No||Basic authentication is defined in the HTTP protocol and can only be used to authenticate HTTP requests to the report server.

 Credentials are passed in the HTTP request in base64 encoding.
-If you use Basic authentication, use Secure Sockets Layer (SSL) to encrypt user account information before it is sent across the network.
+If you use Basic authentication, use Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL) to encrypt user account information before it is sent across the network.
 SSL provides an encrypted channel for sending a connection request from the client to the report server over an HTTP TCP/IP connection.
 For more information, see Using SSL to Encrypt Confidential Data on the Microsoft TechNet Web site.

 |Custom||(Anonymous)||No||Anonymous authentication directs the report server to ignore authentication header in an HTTP request.
 The report server accepts all requests, but call on a custom ASP.NET Forms authentication that you provide to authenticate the user.